youssef-js/CREATE_Automated_Paper_Ream_Opener_Final/README.md

 2. Mike Denmark

-Special thanks to Professor Chen, Feldblyun, Yeung, and the University at Albany’s Chemistry Department for sponsoring this project.
+Special thanks to Alex Demitraszek, customer care manager of the Center for Disability Services for sponsoring this project.

 Developed in ECE490: Design Lab; in the Electrical & Computer Engineering Department.